 Other examples include:

 Recorded documents and maps are public records and are available for public viewing at our office.
-At this time, public viewing of the actual document is available online beginning July 1, 1996.
+At this time, public viewing of the actual document is available online beginning around July 1, 1988.